jpeach/prroxycache/README.md

 ## FAQ

-Is this good code?
+### Is this good code?

 No!
 This is my first Rust project, so I'm bashing on keys and unlikely to be doing things in good Rust style.

-Is this complete?
+### Is this complete?

 Not in the least.

-Why is the repository spelled wrong?
-I typo'd the repository creation and couldn't bebothered to fix it.
+### Why is the repository spelled wrong?

+I typo'd the repository creation and couldn't be bothered to fix it.